vladbarosan/func-go/README.md

 This project aims to add Golang support for Azure Functions.

-## How to run the sample
+## How to run the Go Functions Worker

 ### Running containerized runtime with the worker

-- Build the docker image - `docker build --rm -f Dockerfile -t azure-functions-go-worker:latest .`
+- Build the docker image
+  - `docker build --rm -f Dockerfile -t azure-functions-go-worker .`
-- Run the container - `docker run --rm -p 81:80 -e AzureWebJobsStorage=$YOUR_STORAGE_ACCOUNT_KEY azure-functions-go-worker`
+- Run the container
+  - `docker run --rm -p 81:80 -e AzureWebJobsStorage="$STORAGE_ACCOUNT_CONN_STRING" azure-functions-go-worker`

 ### Running locally